hongleizhang/RSPapers/README.md

 the user with the recommendations, but also make the user aware why such items are recommended by generating recommendation explanations.

 **10-CTR Prediction for RS:** as one part of recommendation, click-through rate prediction focuses on the elaboration of candidate sets for recommendation.

+**11-Knowledge Graph for RS:** knowledge graph, as the side information of behavior interaction matrix in recent years, which can effectively alleviate the problem of data sparsity and cold start, and can provide a reliable explanation for recommendation results.

 ==============================================================================